 Do not take chances

-You may only turn left if you can do so without endangering or unnecessarily obstructing traffic from behind and without endangering or obstructing oncoming traffic.
+You may only turn left if you can do so without endangering or unnecessarily obstructing traffic from behind, without endangering or obstructing oncoming traffic and without endangering or obstructing road users on the carriageway you intend to enter.
 Keep in mind that you must give way to all oncoming traffic when turning left.

 If you are unsure whether a left turn can be performed safely, or if there is too much traffic, you have four options:

 If you have any doubts about a left turn you must refrain from turning

 If the road is mostly free of traffic and you feel certain the turn can be performed safely, this is how you turn left correctly:

 Start by checking for traffic behind well in advance of the turn.
 Proceed by indicating left and positioning your car close to the centre line to let other drivers know of your intentions to turn.
 If there is traffic behind you, tap the brake pedal lightly a few times (to turn on the brake lights) to alert drivers behind you of your intentions to slow down.